gogamarra/SIEM-SplunkMonitoring/README.md

 <ins>OBJECTIVE</ins>: Demonstrate my ability to design a powerful Splunk Enterprise Security monitoring solution to protect a customer from security attacks.

 <ins>My Skills and Knowledge Applied</ins>
-- Researching and adding new apps
+- Searching for Splunk apps
-- Installing new apps
+- Installing a Splunk app
-- Uploading files
+- Uploading log files
-- Splunk searching
+- Splunk searching of log data
-- Splunk Processing Language (SPL)
+- Using Splunk Processing Language (SPL)
 - Using fields
-- Custom reports
+- Creating custom reports
-- Custom alerts
+- Creating custom alerts

 <ins>What is Splunk ES?</ins>